 Phones have long become our hand extensions which constantly require attention.
-On average, people check their phones over 150 times a day being disturbed by notifications.
+On average, people check their phones over 150 times daily, disturbed by notifications.
 And that’s just their phones!

-But do notifications really help us, or just distract and keep us busy?
+But do notifications help us or distract and keep us busy?
 Spoiler alert: this seemingly minor smartphone feature is a major productivity suck.

 Scientific researches prove that notifications are mostly counterproductive.
 According to this study, such brief interruptions only double the number of errors made in a task and urge us to constantly switch between them.
 It’s not shocking anymore when you find out that multitasking costs the US economy $450 billion dollars each year.